argon-y job descriptions. Pages-long applications. Waiting and waiting to hear back. Not knowing if a real person is even looking at your application.

 In today's digitally connected world, there are countless ways customers can let companies know they have a voice—and Johnson & Johnson believes the hiring process should be no different.

-So in January the company started using a service called Net Promoter Score, which is traditionally used as a sales tool, to measure applicants’ satisfaction rate throughout the job-seeking process.
+So in January the company started using a service called Net Promoter Score to measure applicants’ satisfaction rate throughout the job-seeking process.

 “We send out two surveys: one in the beginning to see how easy the process was and how favorably you’re feeling about the company, and another one at the end—no matter what happens—to see how you feel again,” Higgs says.